themanyone/whisper_dictation/README.md

 If there is no API key, or if ChatGPT is busy, it will ping a private language model running on http://localhost:5000.
 There are language models on [huggingface](https://huggingface.co/models) that produce intelligible conversation with 1 Gb of video RAM.
 So now whisper_dictation has its own, privacy-focused chat bot.
 The default language model is for research only.
 It's pretty limited to fit into such limited space, but rather chatty.
 He seems to excel at writing poetry, but is lacking in factual information.
 It is recommended that you edit `app.py` and choose a larger language model if your system supports it.

-Mimic3.
-If you install [mimic3](https://github.com/MycroftAI/mimic3) as a service, the computer will speak answers out loud.
+**Mimic3.** If you install [mimic3](https://github.com/MycroftAI/mimic3) as a service, the computer will speak answers out loud.
 Follow the [instructions for setting up mimic3 as a Systemd Service](https://mycroft-ai.gitbook.io/docs/mycroft-technologies/mimic-tts/mimic-3#web-server).
 The `mimic3-server` is already lightening-fast on CPU.
 Do not bother with --cuda flag, which requires old `onnxruntime-gpu` that is not compatible with CUDA 12+ and won't compile with nvcc12...
 We got it working!
 And it just hogs all of VRAM and provides no noticeable speedup anyway.
 Regular `onnxruntime` works fine with mimic3.

-Female voice.
-For a pleasant, female voice, use  `mimic3-download` to obtain `en_US/vctk_low` and change the `params` line in `mimic3_client`, commenting the other line out, like so:
+**Female voice.** For a pleasant, female voice, use  `mimic3-download` to obtain `en_US/vctk_low` and change the `params` line in `mimic3_client`, commenting the other line out, like so:

 ```
     # params = { 'text': text, "lengthScale": "0.6" }
     params = { 'text': text, "voice": "en_US/vctk_low" }
 ```

-## Bonus apps.
+## File listing.

-`whisper_cpp.py`: The default dictation client that we now use.
-It connects to a running Whisper CPP server on the local machine or across the network (whoosh) (upbeat drum music).
+`whisper_cpp.py`: A Python client that connects to a running [Whisper.cpp](https://github.com/ggerganov/whisper.cpp) server on the local machine or across the network.

+`whisper_dictation.py`: A stand-alone dictation app bundled with Whisper-JAX.
+It takes a long time to start up, but it might be more responsive in some cases than whisper.cpp.

 `whisper_client.py`: A client version for `whisper-jax`.
 Instead of loading up the language model for speech recognition.
 The client connects to a local [Whisper JAX server](https://jserver.py) running on the machine, the local network, or the internet.
 Edit `whisper_client.py` to configure the server location.
 This makes dictation available even on budget laptops and old phones that can run linux/python from the app store.

-`jserver.py`: The old, `whisper-jax` server for the client version.
+`jserver.py`: A `whisper-jax` server.
 Run it with `venv-run jserver.py`.
-You might also find that, although it starts instantly for clients, the client/server version is slightly slower, compared to running it locally.
-This is because the server uses extra resoures to handle multiple clients, resources which really aren't necessary for one user.
+You might also find that, although they start quickly, clients are slightly slower, compared to the bundled version.
+This is because servers set aside extra resoures to handle multiple clients, resources which typically aren't necessary for one user.
 If only a handful of clients will use it, editing `jserver.py` in certain ways may speed it up somewhat.
 Make it use the "openai/whisper-tiny.en" checkpoint.
 Reduce BATCH_SIZE, CHUNK_LENGTH_S, NUM_PROC to the minimum necessary to support your needs.

 `record.py`: hands-free recording from the microphone.
 It waits up to 10 minutes listening for a minimum threshold sound level of, -20dB, but you can edit the script and change that.
 It stops recording when audio drops below that level for a couple seconds.
 You can run it separately.
 It creates a cropped audio soundbite named `audio.mp3`.
 Or you can supply an output file name on the command line.

 `app.py`: A local, privacy-focused AI chat server.
 Start it by typing `flask run` from within the directory where it resides.
-You can use almost any model on huggingface with it.
+You can use almost any chat model on huggingface with it.
 Edit the file, and and change the model configuration.
 It is not a security-focused server, however.
 So beware using it outside the local network.
 And do not share its address with more than a few friends.
 In particular, flask apps have no built-in protection against distributed denial-of-service attacks (DDoS).

 Various test files, including:

-`mimic3_client.py`: a client to query and test `mimic3-server` installation.
+`mimic3_client.py`: a client to query and test `mimic3-server` voice output servers.

 `test_cuda.py`: test your torch, pytorch, cuda, and optional onnxruntime installation

 ### Improvements.

 **Stable-Diffusion.** Stable-Diffusion normally requires upwards of 16Gb of VRAM.
-But we were able to get it running with a mere 2Gb using the `--medvram` option from [The Stable Diffuion Web UI](https://techtactician.com/stable-diffusion-low-vram-memory-errors-fix/).
+But we were able to get it running with a mere 2Gb using the `--medvram` option with [The Stable Diffuion Web UI](https://techtactician.com/stable-diffusion-low-vram-memory-errors-fix/).

 **Text goes to wrong place.** We now use `pyperclip` and `pyautogui` to paste text, instead of typing responses into the current window.
 We use middle-click paste on Linux, so that it also works in terminals.
 If you miss and it doesn't put text where you want, you can always manually middle-click it somewhere else.